StreetScienceCommunity/StreetScienceCommunity.github.io/CONTRIBUTING.md

 We will address your issues and/or assess your change proposal as promptly as we can, and help you become a member of our community.

-# How can I get started with contributing?

-This repository store the sources for the website.

 # How can I report mistakes or errors?

 The easiest way to start contributing is to [file an issue](issues/new) to tell us about a problem such as a typo, spelling mistake, or a factual error.
 You can then introduce yourself and meet some of our community members.

-# How can I contribute in "advanced" mode?
+# How can I get started with contributing?

-Most of the content is written in [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/) with some metadata (or variables) found in YAML files.
-Everything is stored on this GitHub repository.

-To manage changes, we use [GitHub flow](https://guides.github.com/introduction/flow/) based on Pull Requests (check our tutorial):

-1. [Create a fork](https://help.github.com/articles/fork-a-repo/) of this repository on GitHub
-2. Clone your fork of this repository to create a local copy on your computer
-3. Create a new branch in your local copy for each significant change
-4. Commit the changes in that branch
-5. Push that branch to your fork on GitHub
-6. Submit a pull request from that branch to the master repository
-7. If you receive feedback, make changes in your local clone and push them to your branch on GitHub: the pull request will update automatically
-8. Pull requests will be merged by the training team members after at least one other person has reviewed the Pull request and approved it.
+This repository store the sources for the website.

-# How can I add a new event?
+## How can I add a new event?

 To add a new event, you will need to manually create an event in the folder `_events`.
 The metadata for events is a bit more complex, it looks like: